wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Theory/4-trait System.md

 | **Prowess**   | Monk       | Hunter    | Rogue    | Bard       |
 | **Resonance** | Cleric     | Sorcerer  | Warlock  | Wizard     |
 Fortitude and Intensity are mirrored traits, Prowess and Resonance are mirrored traits.
-These pairs of traits operate on orthogonal axes,
+These pairs of traits operate on orthogonal axes, where physically and mentally oriented characters are separate.

+In this system there would be 8 elements: Earth, Fire, Shadow, Light, Cold, Thunder, Chaos and Order.